Do you have a burning desire to share your life experiences so others benefit from your wisdom? Then it’s time to tell your story. Here’s how.

 My first book, How to Start a Home-Based Gift Basket Business, was published the next year.
-The book is now in its fifth edition and No. 1 in its category.
+The book is now in its fifth edition and continues as the industry’s number one resource.
 That book was followed by two more business books printed through the same publisher and several e-books I’ve published on my own.

 I don’t know the outcome of the other students.
-My hope is that they, too, achieved success by turning what they learned into an acclaimed publication, a feat that seemed so far away the first time we walked into class.
+My hope is that they, too, achieved success by turning their knowledge into an acclaimed publication, a feat that seemed so far away the first time we walked into class.

 This is about you and the book you want to write but don’t know where to start.

-My manuscript was compiled and researched with help from the library and bookstores because the Internet wasn’t available.
+My manuscript was compiled and researched with help from the library and bookstores because the internet did not yet exist.

 Help to create your book is now found worldwide.
 You have many tools at your disposal on the web.
 Still, don’t overlook help that’s found at libraries and bookstores, and don’t worry that others have written about your topic.
 They can’t bring the subject to light the same way as you.

 It’s time to tell your story

 - Write down on paper the subjects that are closest to your heart.
 It could be fiction (romance, mystery, thriller, science fiction) or non-fiction (self-help, crafts, medicine, children’s subjects, health).